-The Texas Institute for Teacher Education admits highly qualified teacher candidates committed to the success of K-12 students.
+The Texas Institute for Teacher Education admits highly qualified teacher candidates committed to the success of EC-12 students.
 Admission is available for college and university graduates, college seniors completing last-semester coursework, newly-hired teachers, and international applicants.
 We actively seek individuals who demonstrate exemplary leadership, critical thinking, and interpersonal skills.
 Since schools desperately need classroom educators trained to link educational neuroscience to professional practice, our graduates are in high demand throughout the nation.
 Teacher candidates may enroll in the self-paced, online seminars at any time.
 All teacher candidates complete an online Orientation Session prior to beginning the formal seminars.

 - Elementary Education Grades EC-6